 - Hitting 50 to 70 percent clean energy targets would create 500,000 to 600,000 jobs during development and construction of clean energy projects.

 - The manufacturing sector would see the highest share of this work, with 38 percent directed there.

 In recent years, some observers have criticized clean energy jobs as mostly being temporary construction positions.
 That discounts the quality careers clean energy construction offers, and it’s also not accurate, as the new report demonstrates.
 It finds 35 different positions, of which construction is only one, will see increased job growth.
 These fields include construction, architecture and engineering, welders and machinists, metal fabricators, transportation, and electricians, among others.

 And these positions pay well.
 In fact, among the top 35 growth fields, 65 percent support an annual wage higher than the national average of $56,310.
 Some fields– like mechanics, electrical engineers, and civil engineers– can earn up to 47 percent more than the average American.

 Unions have a strong footprint in the clean energy workforce– rates for solar, wind, and battery storage are higher than the national private sector average, and they’re expected to grow as demand for trade workers increases as additional renewable are designed, built, and operated.
 The clean energy industry has an overall unionization rate of 10 percent, compared to a 7.7 rate across the private sector.

 The importance of union workers in clean energy’s future is poised to grow.
-Electricians (31.1% membership, 32.4% coverage) and metal fabricators and fitters (21% membership and coverage) have among the highest rates of union membership and coverage, and offshore wind manufacturing and assembly will require many skilled trades workers, including many types currently used in the fossil industry.
+Electricians (31.1 percent membership, 32.4 percent coverage) and metal fabricators and fitters (21 percent membership and coverage) have among the highest rates of union membership and coverage, and offshore wind manufacturing and assembly will require many skilled trades workers, including many types currently used in the fossil industry.